 Health and safety

 In January 2019, WHO declared the delay or omission of vaccination a threat to global health.
-In particular, the lack of protection against measles against vaccination poses a high risk in view of the increasing number of cases internationally.
+In particular, the lack of protection against measles against vaccination poses a high risk given the increasing number of cases internationally.
 As part of your travel preparations, check your and your children's vaccination against measles and have it supplemented if necessary.

 Make sure that the standard vaccinations for you and your children are up to date according to the vaccination calendar.